Vashisht-Kshitij/news-research-tool/README.md

 1. Can answer questions using information pulled from multiple articles at once, not just a single URL.
 2. Shows which article URL each answer was sourced from.
 3. Remembers previous questions and answers, so follow-up questions work naturally.
-4. Falls back automatically — tries Gemma first, then gpt-oss-20b if the first model fails to generate an answer.
+4. Falls back automatically across multiple free-tier models if one is unavailable.

 ## Setup